-We define a platform as “a set of services, often with associated integration and/or orchestration functions and connections to specific data resources, that is intended to enable researchers to carry out some of their research activities.”
-Platforms are also called virtual research environments or virtual laboratories.
+We define a platform as “a set of online services, often with associated integration and/or orchestration functions and connections to specific data resources, that enable researchers to collect or generate data, analyse those data, and produce outputs that can be made Findable, Accessible, Interoperable, and Reusable (FAIR).’
+Platforms are also called virtual research environments, software infrastructure, science gateways or virtual laboratories.

 We have undertaken two open calls and invested $21.7 million in 26 platforms projects that cover the National Science and Research Priorities and National Research Infrastructure Roadmap focus areas.
 The breadth of investment ensures Australia's world class research system continues to improve productivity, create jobs, lift economic growth and support a healthy environment.

 Past open calls

 We took a two-stage approach to making investments in platforms.
 The first was a call for expressions of interest (EOIs) and then a request for proposal (RFP).

 The EOI phase was intended to facilitate collaboration between researchers, research groups, research organisations and communities around a proposed Platform investment, with all EOIs made public on the ARDC website (see Key resources below to view them).